 Thanks to everyone who has continued learning music with me.
 Sorry this concert is for just piano but I will organize further concerts for other performers, string players and singers.

 Welcome to new students and performers!
 I call my twice yearly concerts Soirées which is not technically quite correct (afternoon time!) but it is such a nice word!
 Here is the definition: an evening party or social gathering, especially one held for a particular purpose, e.g. a musical Soirée.

-The Soirée for Fall 2018 will take place in the Croasdaile Auditorium, at Croasdaile Village.
+The Soirée for Fall 2019 will take place on Sunday Dec 8 from 3 -5 pm in the Croasdaile Auditorium, at Croasdaile Village.
 The clearest directions are on their website.
 Once you get to the main entrance, register at the desk and ask the way to the Auditorium.
-Thank you so much to Croasdaile for this opportunity to have my student recitals at their Village facility.
-Please look around when you come and notice what a lovely place it is.

 Website for directions: http://www.croasdailevillage.com/cvhowtofindus.html

 Welcome new families!
 It can be a bit confusing getting to the right place at Croasdaile so leave lots of time.
 Enter the campus via the gated guard box and turn left into the large double carriageway.
 Please make sure you park in the visitor carpark beside the American Flag, not on the divided road leading up to the entrance.
 Come in the big covered entrance and register at the desk and ask directions to the Auditorium.

 I would like to invite all students and friends and family to come to the Soirée.
 It is a lot of work but I arrange it because I think it is the friendliest way to share musical gifts in a supportive atmosphere.